ojwb/survex/doc/cmdline.rst

 Short and Long Options
 ======================

-Options have two forms: short (a dash followed by a single letter e.g. ``cavern -q``) and long (two dashes followed by one or more words e.g. ``cavern --quiet``).
+Options can have two forms: short (a dash followed by a single letter e.g.
+``cavern -q``) and long (two dashes followed by one or more words e.g. ``cavern --quiet``).
 The long form is generally easier to remember, while the short form is quicker to type.
-Options are often available in both forms, but more obscure or potentially dangerous options may only have a long form.
+Options are often available in both forms, but more obscure or potentially destructive options may only have a long form.

 .. note:: Command line options are case sensitive, so ``-B`` and ``-b`` are different (this didn't used to be the case before Survex 0.90).
 Case